eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 And now you have unsoundness: your read reference is invalid.
 Mutable references are mutually exclusive with each other for the same reason.

+Now references seem like a silver bullet: we get safety and ergonomics.
+What are the problems?
+Roughly:

+1.

 Pros: